 Asus had launched ROG Phone last year with flagship hardware, focusing on gaming needs.
 This time Asus seems to have upgraded the hardware along with some gaming specific hardware like additional haptic feedback, cool looking design, along with a gigantic battery of 6000 mAh for a flagship.
-Let us see how this device fares.
+Let us see how this device fares, and there are different games online you can play with a computer as well such as WoW Classic as you can get wow gold for sell online as well.

 - Snapdragon 855 plus, Octa-core, Adreno 640 GPU with Liquid cooling